Russ Harvey Consulting - Computer and Internet Services

 Shared Updates

-By default, Microsoft will obtain Windows updates not just from their servers but can also share them with other computers on your network or the Internet.
-The latter is not a good idea from a security point of view.
+By default, Microsoft will obtain Windows updates not just from their servers but can also share them with other computers on your network or the Internet (not recommended outside of a corporate network).

 1. Click on Settings then open Updates & Security.